The next destination of my day trip was the astonishing medieval Hook Lighthouse. One of the greatest visitor attractions in Ireland’s Ancient East.

 The Hook Lighthouse (Irish: Teach Solais Rinn Duáin) also known as Hook Head Lighthouse is situated on Hook Head at the tip of the Hook Peninsula in County Wexford.

-Hook Head Lighthouse, which was built approximately 800 years ago, is one of the oldest lighthouses in the world.
+Hook Head Lighthouse, built approximately 800 years ago, is one of the oldest lighthouses in the world.

-The first custodians to the light were a small group of monks whose small monastery was situated on the peninsula.
+The first custodians of the light were a small group of monks whose small monastery was situated on the peninsula.
 The monks who lived at this monastery would have lit warning fires and beacons all through the years to warn sailors of the dangerous rocks on the peninsula.
 It was the monks who lived at this monastery in the 13th century that became the first light-keepers.

-The monks left the tower and were replaced by the first lighthouse keepers in the mid-17th century.
+Furthermore, the monks left the tower and were replaced by the first lighthouse keepers in the mid-17th century.
 Lightkeepers and their families lived at the lighthouse until 1977.

 Finally, in 1972 electricity became the power source, and light-sensitive switches were installed to control the lantern.
-In March 1996, The Hook Lighthouse was converted to automatic operation, and the last light-keepers who had climbed the stairs and tended the light were permanently withdrawn from the station.
+In March 1996, The Hook Lighthouse was converted to automatic operation and the last light-keepers who had climbed the stairs and tended the light were permanently withdrawn from the station.
 The lighthouse is now remotely controlled from Dún Laoghaire by the Commissioners of Irish Lights.

-In 2001 the light was opened to the public as a tourist attraction after the old keepers houses were turned into a visitor centre.
-In June 2011 the structure was placed first by Lonely Planet in its list of “Top 10 Flashiest Lighthouses”; the guide described Hook as “The great granddaddy of lighthouses”.
+What`s more, in June 2011 the structure was placed first by Lonely Planet in its list of “Top 10 Flashiest Lighthouses”; the guide described Hook as “The great granddaddy of lighthouses”.

 It is one of 70 lighthouses operated by the Commissioners of Irish Lights around the coast of Ireland and plays a vital role in maritime safety.
-It is also one of twelve lighthouses which make up Great Lighthouses of Ireland, a new all-island tourism initiative.
+It is also one of twelve lighthouses that make up Great Lighthouses of Ireland, a new all-island tourism initiative.

 Hook Lighthouse offers guided tours of the lighthouse tower all year round and is one of the top places to see in County Wexford.

 We couldn’t go inside the lighthouse due to Covid restrictions. but we can take coastal walks.
 Walk go down the cliffs was amazing but you have to watch out for the waves.
 I recommend taking clothes to change with you, just in case.

 There was also a very nice picnic area on the lawn in front of the Lighthouse.
 You can bring food or buy some in the café and take it outside.
-Nice selection of soups, burgers, fish & chips, snacks to choose from.
+Nice selection of soups, burgers, fish & chips, and snacks to choose from.
 Also a small gift shop and free toilets.

 Only 3,7 km from Hook Lighthouse there is Loftus Hall – the most haunted house in Ireland.